MarkZohar3/FriendshipCountdown/README.md

-# Floating Rock Jobs
+# Jobs Aggregator

 Just getting started.

-This app will scrape and list jobs.
-Project will be dedicated to a person, who inspired me with their strength and gave me motivation to become better.
+This app will scrape and list jobs

 ## Tech Stack